Regulations effective September 1, 2019.

 The Faculty of Science and Technology also offers a BSc Major in Architecture program, a way to study architecture as general interest or in preparation for a Masters of Architecture program, (and licensure as an architect).

-Students who hold a recognized first degree and who wish to obtain an AU undergraduate degree in a different subject area, must apply under the second undergraduate degree regulations.
+Students who hold a recognized first degree and who wish to obtain an AU undergraduate degree in a different subject area, will be enrolled under the second undergraduate degree regulations.
 These students may transfer in up to 50 per cent (60 credits) into the four-year degree program, based on course work in the first degree that is applicable.
 Preparatory (100 level) credits cannot be used to fulfill the requirements of a second undergraduate degree.

 While students may decide to graduate with a BSc in general science (without a specific area of focus), they may have the option of selecting a major, or a major and a minor, at the time of enrolment in the BSc program.
 BSc major are available in: